Skip to main content

 This was most recently on display during 2020.
 NYP was not only one of the first hospitals in New York to begin successfully testing for COVID-19 using PCR tests, but we also made sure our staff stayed as safe as possible while doing so through rigorous safety protocols.

-More about how NYP has made Laboratory History
+More About How NYP Has Made Laboratory History

-Father of the modern blood bank
+Father of the Modern Blood Bank

 During World War II, an African-American surgeon helped pioneer a method that allowed blood to be stored for long periods and used in transfusions.

-Inventor of the pap smear
+Inventor of the Pap Smear

 Against many odds, an immigrant doctor created a game-changing test to detect cervical cancer.

-Clinical lab tech interview
+• lab tech

 The clinical laboratory technologist shares the importance of the human element in her work.